DennisHeimbigner/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/overview/CommonDataModel.md

 ## Scientific Feature Types

 Scientific Feature Types are a way to categorize scientific data.
 The CDM Feature Type layer turns CDM datasets into collections of Feature Type objects, and allows a user to extract subsets of the Feature Types "in coordinate space" i.e. using spatial and temporal bounding boxes.
-In contrast, the CDM Data Access layer provides array extent space subsetting, and the client application must know how to map array indices into coordinate values.
+In contrast, the CDM Data Access layer provides array index space subsetting, and the client application must know how to map array indices into coordinate values.

 With these Feature Types objects, mapping into other data models like ISO/OGC becomes possible.